HypeCheck

 MODERATE

-Fiber helps cholesterol; blood sugar effects modest and inconsistent.
+Fiber can modestly lower cholesterol; blood sugar effects are modest and require consistent use.

 Ingredients